RatulHasan/wp-playwright/README.md

 define( 'ADMIN_PASSWORD', 'Password' ); // This is not database password.
 This is login password. define( 'ADMIN_EMAIL', 'admin@email.com' );
 ```
+move `swapEnvironment.js` and `swapBackEnvironment.js` files to your plugin folder root.

 Add these lines in `playwright.config.js` file within `config` section.
 ```